Lattice embeddings in percolation: The case of equal dimensions

-Now apply Proposition~\ref{surface} (again with parameters $p$, $d$ and $J=dM$), but to the translated lattice having its origin at $(N+1)e_d$, to obtain (a.s.) a colouring of $W_p(\Z^d)$ in which all open sites in $\Z^{d-1}\times \lp-\infty,N\rr$ have colour $-\infty$.
-Call this colouring $\lambda_d$, and let $S^+_d$ be the set corresponding to $S^+$ in Proposition \ref{surface}(c) (all of whose open sites are coloured $\infty$).
-Similarly, for each of the two senses of the $d$ coordinate directions, apply Proposition~\ref{surface} to the lattice rotated and translated so that the part of the half-axis at distance greater than $N$ from the origin is mapped to the positive $d$-axis.
-Thus we obtain $2d$ colourings $\lambda_{i}$ of $W_p(\Z^d)$, with associated sets $S^+_i$, for $i=\pm 1,\ldots,\pm d$, such that all the colourings assign colour $-\infty$ to $\ll-N,N\rr^d$, and $\lambda_i$ assigns colour $\infty$ to sites sufficiently far along the $i$ coordinate half-axis.
+Now apply Proposition \ref{surface} (again with parameters $p$, $d$ and $J=dM$), but to the translated lattice having its origin at $(N+1)e_d$, to obtain (a.s.) a~coloring of $W_p(\Z^d)$ in which all open sites in $\Z^{d-1}\times \lp{-\infty},N\rrbr$ have color $-\infty$.
+Call this coloring $\lambda_d$, and let $S^+_d$ be the set corresponding to $S^+$ in Proposition~\ref{surface}(c) (all of whose open sites are colored $\infty$).
+Similarly, for each of the two senses of the $d$ coordinate directions, apply Proposition \ref{surface} to the lattice rotated and translated so that the part of the half-axis at distance greater than $N$ from the origin is mapped to the positive $d$-axis.
+Thus we obtain $2d$ colorings $\lambda_{i}$ of $W_p(\Z^d)$, with associated sets $S^+_i$, for $i=\pm1,\ldots,\pm d$, such that all the colorings assign color $-\infty$ to $\llbr-N,N\rrbr^d$, and $\lambda_i$ assigns color~$\infty$ to sites sufficiently far along the $i$ coordinate half-axis.

 For each $i$ as above, let $S_i^{++}$ be the set of sites $y$ such that every site within $\ell^1$-distance $dMn$ of $y$ lies in $S_i^+$.
 We claim that